thaalesalves/amaranthtrpg/campaigns/alliance_war/aldmeri_dominion.md

 # The Three Banner War: The Aldmeri Dominion

 ## Basic info
 - For this campaign, all characters must be allied with with the Aldmeri Dominion's rules, i.e., they can only be of Altmeri, Bosmeri or Khajiiti complexion.
-Other races are not welcome in the Dominion's domains.
 - The characters will be part of the Alliance and fight for it in the war.
 - The story itself concludes when the Aldmeri Dominion manages to win the war and take over the Empire.